google/neural-tangents/experimental/README.md

 All modules return a pair of functions `(init_fn, feature_fn)`.
 Instead of kernel function `kernel_fn` in [Neural Tangents](https://github.com/google/neural-tangents) library, we replace it with the feature map function `feature_fn`.
 We do not return `apply_fn` functions.

-- `init_fn` takes (1) random seed and (2) a pair of shapes of input features for both NNGP and NTK.
-It returns (1) a pair of shapes of output features and (2) parameters used for approximating the features (e.g., random vectors for Random Features approach).
+- `init_fn` takes (1) random seed and (2) input shape.
+It returns (1) a pair of shapes of both NNGP and NTK features and (2) parameters used for approximating the features (e.g., random vectors for Random Features approach).
 - `feature_fn` takes (1) feature structure `features.Feature` and (2) parameters used for feature approximation (initialized by `init_fn`).
 It returns `features.Feature` including approximate features of the corresponding module.